 DNCA Finance's Environmental Policy describes these medium- and long-term objectives and ambitions, including the reduction of greenhouse gas (GHG) emissions and the implied temperature of portfolios.

-2) Objectives of specialised funds
+2) Objectives of specialized funds

-Some specialised funds have objectives to limit additional negative impact or more specific objectives.
+Some specialty funds have additional or more specific negative impact limitation objectives.

 The objectives of these funds are determined at the time of their creation by the management team and the Product Committee.